Expat Exchange

 If you are thinking about moving to Varna, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The cost of housing in Varna varies depending on the type of accommodation and location.
 Generally, the average cost of renting an apartment in Varna is relatively affordable compared to other cities in Bulgaria.
 Prices range from around €200 to €500 per month for a one-bedroom apartment in the city centre, while a two-bedroom apartment can cost up to €700 per month.
-Prices for larger apartments and houses outside the city centre can be significantly lower," commented one expat who made the move to Varna.
+Prices for larger apartments and houses outside the city centre can be significantly lower," said one expat in Varna.

 How do I meet people in Varna?